 Brief background on activities of the Noticee.
 The Noticee supplies components to MSIL from Gurugram as a Dealer under Central Excise Legislation and not as Manufacturer.

-The Noticee, NSK-ABC Bearings Private Limited (NABI) (later name changed as NSK Bearings Manufacturing India Private Limited) functioned as an independent and was later merged with NSK India Sales Company Private Limited (NISCO)The merged entity is renamed as NSK Bearings India Private Limited and therefore the reply to the SCN issued to NSK-ABC Bearings Private Limited is submitted by NSK Bearings India Private Limited.
+The Noticee, NSK-ABC Bearings Private Limited (NABI) (later name changed as NSK Bearings Manufacturing India Private Limited) functioned as an independent and was later merged with NSK India Sales Company Private Limited (NISCO).

+The merged entity is renamed as NSK Bearings India Private Limited and therefore the reply to the SCN issued to NSK-ABC Bearings Private Limited is submitted by NSK Bearings India Private Limited.

 NSK-ABC Bearings Private Limited (NABI) , the Noticee, prior to and after merger with NISCO is engaged in manufacture of bearings for various Automobile manufacturers including Maruti Suzuki India Limited (MSIL) and Industries segment in its manufacturing unit in Tamil Nadu (at Oragatam).